 Chief Executive Officer

 Drawing on 20 years in business leadership and a background in scientific research, Troy bridges the gap between technological innovation and commercial scalability.
-He leads the strategic integration of CAT QuiCC into global liquefied natural gas and hydrogen infrastructure, promoting safety, reliability, and efficiency in the rapidly expanding terrestrial energy market.
+He leads the strategic integration of our technologies into global liquefied natural gas and hydrogen infrastructure, promoting safety, reliability, and efficiency in the rapidly expanding terrestrial energy market.

 Benjamin Calloway